nes-lab/shepherd/software/firmware/pru0-cython-module/readme.md

 - transformed .pyx-file into class -> still without data-transformations
 - updated install-instructions
 - guessed the interface of the module for testing.py
+- Add Virtual_Harvester - To be added in setup.py

 todo:
 - Implement pytest for all the functions, and compare it with a credible root function (instead of Magic-values).
 - While the format of "structures" in .pyx cythonizes, however when it runs through the python interpreter during testing, incurs incompatibility.
-- Add Virtual_Harvester - To be added in setup.py and all functions need to be captured.
+- Add Virtual_Harvester, functions